Book Review: Rich Dad Poor Dad by Robert T. Kiyosaki

 Although I never wanted to be an accountant, he hoped that I could learn some accounting through the "penetration method". common sense.
 Rich dad believed that I would understand the "jargon" and what was important and what was not.

 For educated dads, a steady job is everything.
-For rich dad, continuous learning was everything.
+For a rich dad, continuous learning was everything.

 My educated dad wanted me to go to school to learn to be a sailor, while my rich dad thought I went to school to learn international trade.
 So, when I was a student, I ran freight, driving big carriers, tankers, and passenger ships past the Far East and South Pacific.